wompking/carminiteblocks/README.md

 ## Credits

 Thanks to LyricLy and SlimRunner for providing coding help, and SlimRunner for the Spanish translation.
 Krokeiri supplied the textures, and Sinthorion helped a bit with the German translation.
+Der Discohund on the Datapack Central discord helped tremendously with the pushable blocks, and this datapack would be less fun without them.

 The original idea of Carminite and Carminite-based blocks and their textures were taken from the Twilight Forest mod, and the idea of Ghast Meat and its texture was taken from the NetherEx mod.